-I had long known that I was sensitive to chemicals (there are actually many people in the world like me who have a hard time dealing with chemical in the environment).
-The scientific term for this problem is Multiple Chemical Sensitivities; I didn’t know what it was called, all I knew is that I felt bad whenever I was around any strong smell.
-Perfumes were often too strong for me to be around; walking into a store like a paint or carpet store was hard from me.
+I had long known that I was sensitive to chemicals (there are actually many people in the world like me who have a hard time dealing with chemicals in the environment).
+The scientific term for this problem is Multiple Chemical Sensitivities; I didn’t know what it was called, all I knew is that I felt bad when I was around any strong smell.
+Perfumes were often too strong for me to be around; walking into a store like a paint or a carpet store was hard from me.
 I got headaches often, felt dizzy, and generally felt bad when I was around chemicals.

 Despite knowing this about myself, I took it upon myself to build a bed and stain it (with a supposed natural stain).
 After sleeping in the bed for a few weeks I got really sick.
-It was difficult for me to walk around the block (this after being able to ride a bike or run for miles); eventually a large amount of clear vesicles (bumps) broke out on my skin.
+It was difficult for me to walk around the block (this after being able to ride a bike or run for miles); eventually, a number of clear vesicles (bumps) broke out on my skin.
 I wanted to make an appointment to see my local chiropractor, but she was gone on vacation.

 Looking through the local yellow pages, I found something called The National College of Naturopathic Medicine.
 That sounded right up my alley.
 I went to the clinic at the college.
 The doctors there tested my blood and found out that I had chemically-induced hepatitis: The chemicals I encountered every day were destroying my liver.

-On a subsequent visit, my Naturopathic doctor looked at me and asked me if I would consider eating meat again if my life depended on it.
+On a later visit, my Naturopathic doctor looked at me and asked me if I would consider eating meat again if my life depended on it.
 Up to this point, all my research supported the idea that eating a diet high in grains was healthy and I had been a vegetarian for about 8 years.
 I shrugged my shoulders, not ready to give up my “healthy” lifestyle.
 He leaned over, looked me in the eye and finished his sentence, “…because it does… Your health,” he said, “depends on you changing your diet.”

 I was shocked.
 I had read all the books, followed all the advice, but somehow I had missed something.
 Reluctantly, I followed the Naturopathic doctor’s advice, changed my diet, took some high-grade supplements, and slowly started to feel better.